 Titled ‘The Fish That Never Swam’ – a reference to Glasgow’s coat of arms.
-Kirsty’s project will continue her work investigating the ‘Glasgow Effect’ – the term given to the disparity in health and life expectancy in the city compared to UK averages.
+Kirsty’s project investigates the ‘Glasgow Effect’ – the term given to the disparity in health and life expectancy in the city compared to UK averages.

 Kirsty Mackay, The Fish That Never Swam (2018)